associationforsoftwaretesting/whose/content/en/docs/communication/communicating-risk.md

 An off-by-one error could mean packets were sent to the wrong house - so personal health information from one family would "cross streams" to another family, a legal violation.
 A merge error might mean that families got documents that looked correct, but the actual information on them, the deductible, copay, etc, was wrong.
 If the copay or deductible was too low on the packet, then the person would expect this coverage at the doctor's office, and we'd be liable to complaints and possible legal battles.
 And say the code has any of these bugs - how much effort would it take to change, resubmit, and recreate correct packets?
-What would the cost be to reprint and reship?.
+What would the cost be to reprint and reship?

 It turned out quite a bit.